Interview with Elissa Ross: Mathematics Behind Metafold 3D

 What is/are the biggest obstacle(s) in your line of work?
 If you have conquered them, what were your solutions?

-Elissa: Well, I’m three years into cofounding and being the CEO of a startup, which is all kinds of challenging!
+Elissa: Well, I’m four years into cofounding and being the CEO of a startup, which is all kinds of challenging!
 It truly makes the math PhD look like a piece of cake!
 Operating under an incredible amount of uncertainty is the defining feature.

 At the same time, it is fascinating.
 I don’t have any ‘solutions,’ but I can say that working with incredible people keeps me going every day.
 Building a team to work on complex problems has been amazing; it is all about those relationships.